-Yellowstone to Yukon Conservation Initiative invites you to join an online workshop series to learn and discuss how Indigenous and non-Indigenous people and organizations can work together to create and sustain prosperous communities and healthy landscapes in the British Columbia’s Kootenay-Columbia.
+In late 2020 Yellowstone to Yukon Conservation Initiative hosted an online workshop series to learn and discuss how Indigenous and non-Indigenous people and organizations can work together to create and sustain prosperous communities and healthy landscapes in the British Columbia’s Kootenay-Columbia.

-This workshop series is designed as a package, building from one session to the next, so we encourage you to register for all three.
-Each workshop is one hour including presentations and dialogue.
+This workshop series is designed as a package, building from one session to the next, so we encourage you to review all three recordings, below.

 Getting Ready: Ethical Space, Indigenous Authority, and Reconciliation, facilitated by Gwen Bridge

 The RELAW Program: Revitalizing Indigenous Law for Land, Air and Water with Jessica Clogg, Rayanna Seymour-Hourie, and Shelby Lindley.

 The social, cultural, legal and policy landscape regarding the relationships between Indigenous and non-Indigenous people in Canada is evolving rapidly.
 We are all called to explore what reconciliation means to us individually and for our organizations, communities, economies, laws and governance structures.

 Here are some resources that may help.
 If you have additional resources, readings or links to include, please email Nadine Raynolds at nadine (at) y2y (dot) net.

 - United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), 2007